 Affiliate marketing is my favorite choice when it comes to new blog monetization because revenue from affiliate marketing doesn’t depend on the traffic but rather – conversions you create by providing relevant suggestions.
 I started getting my first affiliate income with around 100 daily readers.

-From all, this method definitely requests the most of your own time and knowledge.
-E-product selling means coming up with a product like an e-book or online course and making successful sales.
+From all, this method definitely requests most of your own time and knowledge.
+Digital product selling means coming up with a product like an e-book or online course and making successful sales.
 Make sure to read a post on which e-product choose as your first!
+Platforms like Podia make it extremely easy to get started.

 Read a full guide to blog monetization methods.